Lower and Middle School

 Literature class follows South Carolina standards by introducing students to a variety of literary genres.
 Critical thinking skills, vocabulary development, and literary devices are introduced and practiced with class novels and/or short stories.
 Cross-curricular integration occurs frequently between Literature, Social Studies, Art, and Drama.

 English language arts classes deliver language instruction via keyboarding, computer, and research writing skills.
-Lowe school students focus on the structure of grammar and writing high-quality sentences in basic and expanded paragraphs.
+Lower school students focus on the structure of grammar and writing high-quality sentences in basic and expanded paragraphs.
 Middle school students learn advanced writing techniques to apply to basic paragraphs, expanded paragraphs, five-paragraph essays, and research papers.

 Art/Drama/STEM classes are rotated on a per trimester basis.
 Art: Cultivastes an appreciation of the visual arts through exploration and use of various mediums.
 Drama: Fosters self-confidence in students by growing their capacity to observe, communicate, and work together creatively.
 STEM: Utilizes the engineering design process to help students gain experience in problem-solving and data analysis.